 Research suggests that 56 per cent of burglaries happen at night, with 73 per cent of burglars using doors to enter a property.
 In three per cent of cases the door is unlocked, according to SafeChoice, so make sure your entrances, such as front, back and side gates are all secured with bolts, and update old or worn front door locks to a multi-point system, which make it far more difficult to force entry.
 If you have a burglar alarm then now is the time to get it serviced.

-Find out how best to protect your home with these top security precautions, and why you might need smart security cameras.
+Find out more about home security and why you might need smart security cameras.

 5. Maintain your property’s exterior